On Bezdek's conjecture for high-dimensional convex bodies with an aligned center of symmetry: Historical background and known results

-Although at first glance \thref{thm:04} looks like the most general statement that we may hope for, there are still some issues that need to be resolved.
+Although at first glance \thref{thm:04} might seem to be the most general statement that we may hope for, there are still some issues that need to be resolved.
 First, the result is known only in the $3$-dimensional space.
 Secondly, the convex body $K$ is \emph{a priori} assumed to be centrally symmetric.
 L.~Montejano (2004) proved that under some other condition on the function $\delta$, the latter is necessarily the case:

-\begin{theorem}[{\cite[Theorem~1.2]{MR2168169}}]\thlabel{thm:05} Let $K\subset\mathbb R^3$ be a strictly convex body and let $\delta:\mathbb S^2\to\mathbb R$ be an odd continuous map such that $H_{\boldsymbol\xi_1}^\delta\cap H_{\boldsymbol\xi_2}^\delta\cap\Int K\neq\emptyset$ for every $\boldsymbol\xi_1,\boldsymbol\xi_2\in\mathbb S^2$.
+\begin{theorem}[{\cite[Theorem~1.2]{MR2168169}}]\thlabel{thm:05} Let $K\subset\mathbb R^3$ be a~strictly convex body and let $\delta:\mathbb S^2\to\mathbb R$ be an odd continuous map such that $H_{\boldsymbol\xi_1}^\delta\cap H_{\boldsymbol\xi_2}^\delta\cap\Int K\neq\emptyset$ for every $\boldsymbol\xi_1,\boldsymbol\xi_2\in\mathbb S^2$.
 If for every $\boldsymbol\xi\in\mathbb S^2$, $K\cap H_{\boldsymbol\xi}^\delta$ is centrally symmetric, then $K$ itself is centrally symmetric. \end{theorem}

 Unfortunately, constraints arising from \thref{thm:04,thm:05} exhibit completely different topological properties.
 Trying to reconcile them may prove difficult, as the non-example \cite[Introduction]{S002557930000019X} given by Montejano and Morales-Amaya seems to indicate.
-Therefore in our conjectures, we dare not ask about the shaken variant, although we believe that, when formulated properly, it should generally hold.\\
+Therefore, in our conjectures, we dare not ask about the shaken variant, although we believe that, when formulated properly, it should generally hold (cf. \cite[Conjecture~1]{Bianchi1987}).
+A~strong argument that this may indeed be the case was provided by E.~Morales-Amaya (2023), who recently proved the following:

+\begin{theorem}[{\cite[Theorem~1]{moralesamaya2023}}] Let $K\subset\mathbb R^n$, $n\geq 3$, be an origin-symmetric convex body and let $B\subset\Int K$ be a~Euclidean ball that does not contain the origin.
+If all the intersections $K\cap H$ of $K$ with affine hyperplanes $H$ tangent to $B$ are centrally symmetric, then $K$ is an ellipsoid. \end{theorem}

-For a much more detailed account, we refer the reader to the expository paper \cite[\S4]{Soltan2019}.
+For a~much more detailed account, we refer the reader to the expository paper \cite[\S4]{Soltan2019}.